Rosemary (Rosmarinus officinalis) is a small evergreen flavorful, and fragrant herb of the mint family. You can grow Rosemary from cuttings or seeds.

 Replace the water every few days or a minimum twice a week.
 Fresh Water will provide dissolved oxygen and prevents the stem cutting from rotting.

 Depending upon the environment and temperature, you should see roots on each stem in roughly 5 to 8 weeks.
-If you keep them in cooler temperatures, it may take more time for roots to grow.
+If you keep them in cooler temperatures, it takes more time for roots to grow.

-When there are 4 to 6 about half-inches long roots, your plant is ready to be planted into a pot.
+When you notice 4 to 6 roots that are about half inches long, you know that your plant has become ready to be planted into a pot.

 - In approximately one week, you can start seeing the roots emerging.